-The Delaware Department of Correction's (DOC's) Decide Your Time protocol is based on these same principles.
+The Delaware Department of Correction's (DOC's) Decide Your Time protocol is based on these principles.
 With funding from the Office of National Drug Control Policy (ONDCP), NIJ awarded a grant to the University of Delaware to conduct a field experiment.
-Findings will inform and improve criminal justice and public health policy and practice regarding relapse, violations and recidivism among chronic drug-using offenders in the community.

 The Decide Your Time Protocol is for serious offenders serving intensive supervision sentences under probation or parole.
 The protocol was developed by the Delaware DOC based on past research projects with the University of Delaware, such as the Step'n Out behavioral management program for parolees.